greenplum-db/gpdb/src/backend/codegen/README.md

 source code for compliance with many aspects of the style guide.
 There is a copy of it under [third_party/cpplint](third_party/cpplint), along with a helper script called `lint_everything.py`.
-Running `third_party/cpplint/lint_everything.py` from the root of the Balerion source tree will run the linter on all source files and report any issues.
+Running `third_party/cpplint/lint_everything.py` from the root of the this source tree will run the linter on all source files and report any issues.

 ### cpplint on Mac